akuklev/akuklev.github.io/BICC.md

 However the necessity to go through coding makes the proofs considerably more tedious and introduces a reasoning gap.

 Recent advances in type theories allow to address these issues.
-Primitive recursive dependent type theory Tpr<sup>[[BB24](https://arxiv.org/pdf/2404.01011)]</sup> is a conservative extentsion of the PRA supporting finitary inductive type families.
+Primitive recursive dependent type theory Tᴾᴿ<sup>[[BB24](https://arxiv.org/pdf/2404.01011)]</sup> is a conservative extentsion of the PRA supporting finitary inductive types and type families comprising a small universe `FData` lacking function types, and one Π-closed universe `Type` above.

 Finitary inductive type families are direct representations of abstract formal languages and come with structural induction principles, a tidy and natural way to define translations and reason about expressions.

-In Tpr it is possible to define inductive types capturing the syntax of arithmetic and a proof calculus for classical first order logic.
-Then we can both prove the consistency of the Peano Arithmetic relative to the ε₀-induction principle (which can be stated in Tpr very naturally, cf. the original paper) and define its Dialectica Interpretation in a very readable and fully mechanized way without reasoning gaps.
+In Tᴾᴿ it is possible to define inductive types capturing the syntax of arithmetic and a proof calculus for classical first order logic.
+Then we can both prove the consistency of the Peano Arithmetic relative to the ε₀-induction principle (which can be stated in Tᴾᴿ very naturally, cf. the original paper) and define its Dialectica Interpretation in a very readable and fully mechanized way without reasoning gaps.

-Note that a type theory like Tpr can naturaly state its own consistency.
-Let `Prf : FinData` be the inductive type of its own proofs together with a function `Conclusion : Prf → Type`.
-Hilbert-style consistency proof is the proposition
+Tᴾᴿ can naturaly state (but not prove) its own consistency.
+Let `Prf : FData` be the inductive type of its own proofs together with a type family `Conclusion : Prf → Type`.
+Hilbert-style consistency is a states that conclusion of every proof is not false.
 ```
   ∀(prf : Prf) ¬¬Conclusion(prf)
 ```
-That is, the conclusion of every proof is not false.

 Classically, it is equivalent to its constructively stronger form, a dependent function
 ```
   eval : ∀(prf : Prf) Conclusion(prf)